Oasis of the Zombies (1982)

 This is an extremely stylish but hard-to-follow horror film.
 It takes forever to explain as much as it does.
-Overall, I’m kind of fond of it but I was annoyed through the first half that it didn’t provide enough information to relate the various threads.
+Overall, I’m kind of fond of it but I was annoyed through the first half.

 Outcast is under copyright.
 It is available on DVD.